alpiepho/hexcalc_tn/README.md

 Those saved sequences can be emailed to the devloper to add to the tests, or debug issues found by a user.

+- TEST - play the builtin set of tests, will report failures
+- REC - start recording each of the next key strokes and results
+- STOP - stop the TEST autorun or current REC session
+- PLAY - play the current REC sequence
+- CLIP - copy the current REC sequence to the clipboard

+NOTE: all recordings are lost when application is restarted.

 ## Learnings
 - Flutter is fun
 - Composed tree of widgets can get long and duplicate sections quickly